School bus services top of agenda

 Board member Leanne Stenhouse has been acting as liaison between the community and regional council to work through gaps and issues as they arise.

-At last Thursday’s meeting, Mr Phillips thanked Ms Stenhouse for her work around the issue, particularly collecting and collating community feedback on problem sites.
+At a meeting on February 17, Mr Phillips thanked Ms Stenhouse for her work around the issue, particularly collecting and collating community feedback on problem sites.

 This had been very helpful, as it had taken a lot of work off the regional council’s shoulders and had helped speed up the response, he said.